 You can clearly see that the sequential write speed is below 400 MB/s. the company claims near about 450 MB/s but when I tested on the software, around 400 MB/s was a normal range.
 All other random 4K speed results are just fine as per the SATA protocol.
 In my opinion, the random 4K read could be a little bit better with the TLC NAND Flash.

-Note that these results are not going to be same on your computer.
+Note that these results are not going to be the same on your computer.

-If your have a better RAM and other overall computer specifications, the results may be better.
+If you have better RAM and other overall computer specifications, the results may be better.
 Likewise, the performance can reduce more if your system specifications are low.

 Software and OS loading/booting times

 Again, the system specs are Intel i5 8th Gen CPU and 3200 MHz 8GB DDR4 RAM.
 I kept the SSD inside the system after the benchmark tests and then tried firing up some software and then restart my computer multiple times.

 With these tests, I found this SSD good enough to be used by any normal user.
 The practical speed performance was way higher than what you get with a normal Hard Disk drive.

 |Blender (Animation Software)||30 Seconds|

 Note: Again, these results totally depend on the processor on your computer along with the RAM size and its frequency.
 If you have a lot of load on your storage device and numerous software enabled as startup processes, the time will surely decrease.

 To be honest, Adata Ultimate SU720 is one of the cheapest SATA SSDs out there.
 But, still, it doesn’t compromise with the features and speed that much.
 You can easily buy this SSD from its official website, BestBuy, Amazon, NewEgg, and most of the other online selling platforms.